JJIF - MANAGEMENT OF CONCUSSIONS AND OTHER HEAD INJURIES

 - The school unit's protocol for 1) removal from the activity when a student is suspected of having sustained a concussion or other head injury; 2) evaluation; and 3) return to participation in the activity ("return to play").

-The parent(s) must sign a statement acknowledging that they have received and read the information in PowerSchool before the high school pre-season, or before the first day of school for all other students K-12.
+The student and parent(s)/guardian(s) must sign a statement acknowledging that they have received and read the information in PowerSchool before the high school pre-season, or before the first day of school for all other students K-12 or before the student will be allowed to participate in school-sponsored athletic activities.

 MANAGEMENT OF CONCUSSIVE AND OTHER HEAD INJURIES: